lucidfrontier45/scikit-chainer/README.md

 ## what's this?
 This is a scikit-learn like interface to the chainer deeplearning framework.
-You can use it to build your network model and use the model with scikit-learn APIs (e.g. `fit`, `predict`) There are `ChainerRegresser` for regression and `ChainerClassifer` for classification base classes.
+You can use it to build your network model and use the model with scikit-learn APIs (e.g. `fit`, `predict`) There are `ChainerRegresser` for regression, `ChainerClassifer` for classification base classes and `ChainerTransformer` for transformation.
 You need to inherit them and implement the following functions,

 1. `_setup_network` : network definition (`FunctionSet` of chainer)